vbertone/apfelxx/README.md

 ## Download

-You can obtain APFEL++ directly from the github repository:
+You can obtain APFEL++ directly from the GitHub repository:

 https://github.com/vbertone/apfelxx/releases